Sports & Activities Club

 Sports and Activities Club by Dee Demorest

-If you live in LOP, you are a member of SAC, and any of the following groups are available to you to enjoy.
+If you live in LOP, you are a member of SAC; how easy is that?

 Classes are held on Mondays, Wednesdays and Fridays from 8:30 a.m.-9:30 a.m. in the Clubhouse.
 The cost is $1.00 per class.

-The Bocce Captains meeting will be Tuesday, May 14 at 6:00 p.m. in the Yacht Club.
+Bocce team registration has been finalized.
+The Bocce Captains meeting for all registered teams will be on Tuesday, May 14 at 6:00 p.m. in the Yacht Lounge.
 All captains or designees are required to attend.

 Cocktails and Coloring